-- 1. If removal is planned, provide a lift truck or suitable platform to receive the contactor as it comes out.
-See that the shipping clamp is no longer in place. - 2.
+- 1. If removal is planned, provide a lift truck or suitable platform to receive the contactor as it comes out. - 2.
 Make sure all circuits are deenergized. - 3.
-Remove the three power circuit fuses using the fuse puller supplied with the starter. - 4.
-Disconnect the 12-point control plug and stow it so that the cable will not be damaged.
-Disconnect the two 3-point plugs on the right front of the isolating switch. - 5.
-Trip the latch on the left side by holding it upward (using your foot if desired, when unit is at floor level). - 6.
-While holding the latch up, pull the contactor outward.
-It will roll forward and should re-latch at a detent position, partially out of the cell.
-All routine inspection and maintenance can be done with the contactor in the latched position.
-Lift off the phase barriers for easier access. - 7.
-To remove the contactor completely, reverse the latch, pressing it downward.
-The contactor can then be rolled out of its cell.
+Remove the three power circuit fuses using the fuse puller supplied with the starter. - Disconnect the control plug and stow it so that the cable will not be damaged.
+Disconnect the two 3-point separable terminal blocks on the right front of the isolating switch. - Disconnect the isolating switch auxiliary contact pullapart terminal blocks located on the lower right-hand side of the isolating switch. - Disconnect the contactor load-side cables from the controller load terminals.